univention/office365/doc/README-code.md

 ### univention-ms-office-async/autostart

-This variable configures the start mode of the Univention MS Office Async Daemons.
+This variable configures the start mode of the Univention MS Office Async daemons.
 If set to 'no' or 'disabled', the service cannot be started.
 If the variable is set to 'manually', the service isn't started during system boot, but can be enabled manually at a later point.

 _Type:_ str